Publication Date: Wednesday September 16, 1998

 PLACE FOR A MASSAGE

 When it comes to having your muscles rubbed, your senses soothed and generally pampering yourself for an hour or two, Watercourse Way won hands down with readers once again.
 Feel like a spa, sauna and cold plunge?
 How about a seaweed wrap or a holistic facial and massage with bio-intrinsic herbs and essential oils?
-Watercourse Way offers a variety of packages to suit every need and budget ranging from a basic hot tub and massage for $66 to the four-and-a-quarter-hour, $252 Ayurvedic treatment to purify the body and mind.
-Or, you can just soak in the hot tub for an hour for $25, if you need a quick pick-me-up.
-With 59 votes, Watercourse Way won handily.
-In second place was La Bell with 27 votes.
+Watercourse Way offers a variety of packages to suit every need and budget ranging from a basic hot tub and massage for $69 to the four-and-a-quarter-hour, $252 Ayurvedic treatment to purify the body and mind.
+Or, for $22, you can just soak in the hot tub for an hour if you need a quick pick-me-up.
+Rates for all treatments vary according to the time of your visit; all rates increase after 5:40 p.m.
+Prices and additional information can also be found at their new Web site: http://www.watercourseway.com.
+In second place was La Belle.
 Body Therapy came in third.

 Watercourse Way, 165 Channing Ave., Palo Alto, 462-2000